 Employee.
-The term "employee" in this policy means an individual who is a common law employee of the agency or Employer.
+The term "employee" in this policy means an individual who is a common law employee of the Employer.

 Employer.
-The term "Employer" in this policy means the State, which is determined to be the Applicable Large Employer for purposes of Section 4980H of the Affordable Care Act.
-1
+The term "Employer" in this policy means the entities that have been determined to constitute a single Applicable Large Employer for purposes of Section 4980H of the Affordable Care Act.